-Tanzania is most well known for its deposits of gold, diamonds, rubies and (unique to Tanzania) tanzanite.
+Tanzania is well known for its deposits of gold, diamonds, rubies and (unique to Tanzania) tanzanite.
 However, it does also have deposits of other minerals including coal, copper, nickel, cobalt, gypsum, iron, lead, limestone, nickel, phosphate, tin, titanium, vanadium, uranium.

+For years the mining sector in Tanzania had been virtually dormant as a consequence of policies, which discouraged private investment in the sector.
+However, fiscal measures introduced in 1997 and a new Mining Act in 1998 triggered a resurgence of the sector, in particular the development of several new large-scale gold mines.
 Having been an insignificant gold producer in the early 1990s, Tanzania is now one of the largest gold producers in Africa and gold exports now comprise a significant proportion of the total value of goods exports from Tanzania.

-Promising prospects for a number of minerals including nickel, platinum and uranium make diversification from gold more likely in the future.
+Recent years have not seen the development of new major mining projects.
+However, there are promising prospects for a number of minerals including nickel, platinum and uranium.
 On 1 November 2010, the Mining Act 2010 came into force replacing the Mining Act 1998.

-Oil and Gas industry in Tanzania
+Oil and Gas

 The main supplier of energy is the Tanzania Electric Supply Company (TANESCO), a state owned company.
 TANESCO’s generation system consists of hydro and thermo (from oil and gas).
-The thermal power facilities are operated by private independent power projects TANESCO is also connected to the Uganda grid via Masaka through which it imports electricity into the Kagera region in North Western Tanzania.
+The thermal power facilities are operated by private independent power projects.

-TANESCO is also connected to the Zambian grid which supplies power to the Mbeya Region.
+TANESCO is also connected to the Uganda grid (via Masaka through which it imports electricity into the Kagera region in North Western Tanzania), and to the Zambian grid (which supplies power to the Mbeya region).